-Drawing on over 20 years of executive experience in the United States telecom sector, Donald Burns supports the activities of magicJack as its chairman of the board of directors.
-As the inventor of Voice over IP (VoIP) technology, magicJack has enabled millions of customers to make long distance calls throughout the U.S. and Canada using their own Internet connections.
-An experienced business leader, Donald Burns also operates an LLC that has invested heavily in Razor House, an architectural masterpiece serving as a rentable space for film shoots in La Jolla, California.
-Additionally, he leads the development of Motor Yacht Chasseur, a luxury yacht available for charter.
+Drawing on over 20 years of executive experience in the United States telecom sector, Donald Burns is a skillful leader who has grown the businesses of multiple large organizations.
+Donald served as the chairman of the board of directors at magicJack, whose Voice over IP (VoIP) technology has enabled millions of customers to make long distance calls throughout the U.S. and Canada using their own Internet connections.
+A committed philanthropist, he is currently the president and founder of the Donald A. Burns Foundation.
+He has also invested heavily in Razor House, an architectural masterpiece serving as a rentable space for film shoots in La Jolla, California.

 Throughout his career, Donald Burns has directed his resources to benefit a number of charitable causes.
-The Donald A. Burns Foundation supports organizations such as Palliative & Supportive Care of Nantucket and the Gay and Lesbian Leadership Institute.
-Additionally, the nonprofit has donated funds to facilitate youth sports programs in urban areas.
+The Donald A. Burns Foundation supports organizations such as Make a Wish Foundation, Humane Society, Palliative & Supportive Care of Nantucket, and the Gay & Lesbian Victory Institute, among others.
+The nonprofit has also supported Boys and Girls Clubs and donated funds to facilitate youth sports programs in urban areas.